jhollist/iale_open_science/_posts/2015-07-05-03-Spatial-Data-In-R.md

 #add a buffer around our current location
   bufWidth<-1000 #in meters
   PtBuffer<-gBuffer(PtAlb,width=bufWidth,id=PtAlb[["ID"]])
+{% endhighlight %}

+{% highlight text %}
+## Error in is.projected(spgeom): error in evaluating the argument 'obj' in selecting a method for function 'is.projected': Error: object 'PtAlb' not found
+{% endhighlight %}

+{% highlight r %}
     #this is a SpatialPolygons object
       class(PtBuffer)
 {% endhighlight %}